factory24/developer-onboarding/README.md

 * **Mentorship Program**
 * **Internship Program**
 * **Learners Program** - For individuals getting started with a programming career, we offer learning resources available through the Factory24 platform, location based workshops and bootcamps.
-Courses, trainings and bootcamps are managed by expert programmers and this will give a great multi-learning platform for developers of all skill levels.
+Courses, trainings and bootcamps are managed by expert programmers  a great multi-learning platform for developers of all skill levels.

 * **Alumni/Professionals Program**